When People Underestimate You, Are They Right?

 The willingness to be changed.

-When someone looks at us and sees mustard seeds—a tiny little church without much money, with a half-time priest—what do they expect out of us?
+When someone looks at us and sees mustard seeds—a medium-sized church in a Midwestern suburb, just like a thousand others—what do they expect out of us?

 How will we prove them wrong?